KIS ACTIVESG

 9. Limitations to methodologies and data

-The lack of information provided by the companies in which you invest and the timing of data updates by the provider can make it difficult to evaluate the promotion of environmental or social characteristics.
+The lack of information provided by the companies in which one invests and the timing of data updates by the provider can make it difficult to evaluate the promotion of environmental or social characteristics.
 If necessary, the SGR carries out an activity of verifying the availability and updating of the data directly with the Issuers.
 In some cases estimates or industry proxies may be used.

 10. Due diligence